kodegut/SwiftForTensorFlow/README.md

 ## Personal Findings:
 - no typealiases needed for imported packages due to syntax change (compared to python)
-- google colab makes it harder to look deep into the tf framework, might install it locally for next session to use it in Xcode
+- google colab makes it harder to look deep into the tf framework, might install it locally for next session to use it in Xcode, or use Google Chrome